ntp111/C-Game-with-SplashkitSDK/README.md

             // create function to save the gameplay process public void saveProgress(){
-                int active = 0;
+                // active is to determine if we should use this file to continue the gameplay or not int active = 0;
                 if (_Player.Lives > 0)
                 {